mainframeindustries/UE4SentryClientPlugin/README.md

 3. Run `cmake --build build-linux --config RelWithDebInfo --parallel`
 4. Run `cmake --install build-linux --prefix ../../../Binaries/ThirdParty/sentry-native/Linux --config RelWithDebInfo`

-A shell script which performs the above is available in `Source/ThirdParty/build_linux.sh`
+A shell script which performs the above is available in `Source/ThirdParty/build_linux.sh`.
+To automatically use a custom *Docker* image for the build tools, use `Source/ThirdParty/build_linux_docker.sh`.

 **Note:**  the `crashpad_handler` requires the `libunwind` shared library to be installed on the machine at runtime.
 You can install it with something akin to `apt install libunwind8`.